A Semi-supervised Physics-Aware Triple-Stream Underwater Image Enhancement Network: Related Work

 \subsection{Learning-Based Methods}

-Thanks to the powerful representation learning ability and large-scale training data \cite{imagenet}, deep learning based methods greatly boosted the development of computer vision in both high-level \cite{alexnet, fast_rcnn, mask_rcnn} and low-level vision tasks \cite{edsr, swinIR, restormer}.
+Thanks to the powerful representation learning ability and large-scale training data, deep learning-based methods greatly boosted the development of computer vision in both high-level and low-level vision tasks.
 However, the application of deep learning to underwater image enhancement is much less than other tasks.
-This dilemma should be attributed to the difficulty on collecting a large number of underwater images and the corresponding clean counterparts.
-Some deep learning methods \cite{common_cnn, UICRN} used the fake underwater images, synthesized based on terrestrial images, to train a network for degradation parameter estimation.
-Since the synthesis algorithms were relatively simple, they usually could not simulate diverse underwater scenes.
-Besides, the content of the terrestrial images was significantly different from underwater scenes.
-As a result, those methods usually encountered the domain-shift problem when they were applied to real underwater images.

-To overcome this problem, some labeled real-world underwater image data sets, e.g., UIEB \cite{waternet} and SUIM-E \cite{sguie}, were collected.
-Regarding a degraded image, a set of enhancement methods were applied.
-The most visually pleasant result was manually picked out as the reference of the degraded image.
-A UIE model can be trained using these data sets without considering the IFM.
-For example, the WaterNet \cite{waternet} used CNNs to learn fusion weights for the purpose of fusing the enhanced results produced by the White Balance \cite{fusion1}, HE and Gamma Correction techniques.
-To perform the UIE task, the UColor \cite{ucolor} method combined the RGB, HSV and Lab color spaces with the guidance of the IFM parameter estimated using the GDCP \cite{GDCP}.
-Since the training data sets were relatively small, these methods usually overfitted the training data and were poorly generalized to unseen images.
-In addition, they could not explicitly exploit the information provided by the IFM.
+This dilemma should be attributed to the difficulty in collecting a large number of underwater images and the corresponding clean counterparts.
+Recent studies have incorporated physical models \cite{pugan, phish, bluenet} or multi-modal and frequency-domain guidance \cite{watercyclediffusion, ws-uienet} into learnable UIE frameworks.
+Visual-textual interaction has also been investigated in remote sensing visual question answering through VMGN \cite{vmgn}, demonstrating the potential of multimodal guidance for imaging tasks.

 In contrast to the lack of labeled underwater images, it is easier to collect unlabeled underwater images.
-Existing studies \cite{ucycle_gan, uwgan} sourced real-world underwater images and categorized them according to the degree of degradation.
-Unsupervised learning approaches were developed on top of these data by learning the mapping from severely degraded images to slightly degraded images.
-However, these approaches were hard to train and tended to produce unstable results.
-Recently, a semi-supervised UIE method \cite{bank} was developed.
-Nevertheless, this method did not consider physical principles.
+Existing studies \cite{ucycle_gan} sourced real-world underwater images and categorized them according to the degree of degradation.
+Unsupervised learning methods \cite{usuir} were developed on top of these data by learning the mapping from severely degraded images to slightly degraded images.
+However, these approaches were difficult to train and tended to produce unstable results.
+Recently, semi-supervised learning methods \cite{semi-uir, ddformer, uwformer} have been developed, using both labeled and unlabeled underwater images.
+Although promising results had been derived, these methods mainly focused on exploiting unlabeled data without explicitly incorporating the underwater image formation process into both network design and training.